moneroguides/1x02-setting-up-your-own-node/script.md

 Finally we move onto network traffic.
 How many peers you connect to and the bandwidth you allocate is totally customisable.
 Increasing the outpeers and the down rate will directly contribute to your initial sync.
 I suggest you have these pretty high to begin with, you can always change things later on to suit your circumstances.

 I'm going to leave all of this as default for now.

+If you plan to use your node with Tor, you may now wish to skip to the section in video 4 titled *FORWARDING P2P TRAFFIC OVER TOR*.
+That's where you will learn what else is necassary to run your node over the Tor network.
+Head back here when you have made the required alterations to your config file.

 ### SPINNING UP YOUR NODE